Team leader

 A team leader is a person who provides guidance, instruction, direction and leadership to a group of individuals (the team) for the purpose of achieving a key result or group of aligned results.
-Team leaders serves as the steering wheel for a group of individuals who are working towards the same goal for the organisation.
+Team leaders serves as the steering wheel for a group of individuals who are working towards the same goal for the organization.
+Additionally, in a military context, a team leader is the non-commissioned officer in charge of a fireteam.

 The team leader monitors the quantitative and qualitative achievements of the team and reports results to a manager.
 The leader often works within the team, as a member, carrying out the same roles but with the additional 'leader' responsibilities – as opposed to higher-level management which often has a separate job role altogether.
+They may also be considered line management.
 In order for a team to function successfully, the team leader must also motivate the team to "use their knowledge and skills to achieve the shared goals".
 When a team leader motivates a team, group members can function in a goal-oriented manner.
 A "team leader" is also someone who has the capability to drive performance within a group of people.
 Team leaders utilize their expertise, their peers, influence, and/or creativeness to formulate an effective team.